prymitive/upaas/configuration.rst

 Interpreter settings
 --------------------

 Every avaiable interpreter must be configured before app can use it.
-See `interpreters`.
+See :doc:`interpreters`.